Arnaud Danjean: Early beginnings

-Member of the European Parliament, 2009–present
+Member of the European Parliament, 2009–2024

-Danjain first became a Member of the European Parliament on 7 June 2009 for the East constituency on the list headed by Joseph Daul.
-He was elected as chairman of the European Parliament Subcommittee on Security and Defence (SEDE), a sub-committee of the European Parliament Committee on Foreign Affairs (AFET).
+Danjain first became a Member of the European Parliament in 2009 for the East France constituency on the list headed by Joseph Daul.
+He was elected as chairman of the European Parliament Subcommittee on Security and Defence (SEDE), a subcommittee of the European Parliament Committee on Foreign Affairs (AFET).
 Following the 2019 European Parliament election, he also joined the Committee on International Trade (INTA).

-In addition, Danjean serves as a member of the European Parliament's Sky and Space Intergroup (SSI).
-In 2010, he joined the Friends of the EEAS, an unofficial and independent pressure group formed because of concerns that the High Representative of the Union for Foreign Affairs and Security Policy Catherine Ashton was not paying sufficient attention to the Parliament and was sharing too little information on the formation of the European External Action Service.
+In addition, Danjean served as a member of the European Parliament's Sky and Space Intergroup (SSI).
+In 2010, he joined the "Friends of the EEAS", an unofficial and independent pressure group formed because of concerns that the High Representative of the Union for Foreign Affairs and Security Policy Catherine Ashton was not paying sufficient attention to the Parliament and was sharing too little information on the formation of the European External Action Service.
 From 2014 until 2019, he was part of the delegation for relations with the NATO Parliamentary Assembly.

 As part of his parliamentary work, Danjean carried out several missions, in particular in Georgia and Uganda.
 He was the rapporteur for the European Parliament's 2010 resolution on the Implementation of the European Security Strategy and the Common Security and Defence Policy.

-Following the 2019 elections, Danjean was part of a cross-party working group in charge of drafting the European Parliament's four-year work program on foreign policy.
+Following the 2019 elections, Danjean was part of a cross-party working group in charge of drafting the European Parliament's four-year work programme on foreign policy.

-Within the centre-right European People's Party Group (EPP), Danjean has since been a member of the leadership team around chairman Manfred Weber.
+Within the centre-right European People's Party Group (EPP), Danjean was from then on a member of the leadership team around chairman Manfred Weber.

 Role in French national politics

-Danjean was elected a Member of the Regional Council of Burgundy on 21 March 2010.
-A candidate at the 2012 French legislative election in Saône-et-Loire against Cécile Untermaier, who was supported by Arnaud Montebourg, he was defeated with only 49.6% of the votes.
+Danjean was elected a member of the Regional Council of Burgundy in 2010 and its successor, the Regional Council of Bourgogne-Franche-Comté, in 2015.
+He resigned his seat on 1 June 2017.
+A candidate at the 2012 legislative election in the newly-redrawn 4th constituency of Saône-et-Loire against Socialist Cécile Untermaier, who was supported by Arnaud Montebourg, he was defeated again by less than 400 second-round votes, gathering 49.6% of the total vote.

+In September 2024, he was appointed a special adviser to newly-appointed Prime Minister Michel Barnier.